 I monitor my carbohydrate intake and keep it at a sensible level for me (see how high-carbohydrate foods make you feel versus protein – research it! – and experiment with tweaking that balance strategically).

 Strategic intake of certain foods, like lean protein, fresh crunchy vegetables, and healthy fats can energize and clarify my thinking like nothing else.

 I have a sweet collection of guided meditations (because I suck at real meditation).
-It’s my go-to to wipe the slate clean between arduous mental tasks.
+It’s my weird go-to to wipe the slate clean between arduous mental tasks.

 My “morning ritual lite.”
 It sets me up to feel good about myself before, during, and after my work day.